 If $\xi$ is defined as above, $\lambda$ has precisely $d-w$ parts all equal to $m-d$, and its conjugate partition $\lambda'$ is formed by $m-d$ parts equal to $d-w$.
 Recall now Jacobi-Trudi's identity

-where the $e_i$ are the elementary symmetric functions, and which holds for each $k$ at least as big as the number of parts of $\lambda'$.
+where the $e_i$'s are the elementary symmetric functions, which holds for each $k$ at least as big as the number of parts of $\lambda'$.
 We are reduced to prove that a matrix of the form $(e_{d-w-i+j})_{1\leq i,j \leq m-d}$ is non-singular.
-After evaluation in the roots we have $e_i = (-1)^i a_{d-i}/a_d$, and flipping the sign of rows and columns of even order we can consider the determinant of
+After evaluation in the roots we have $e_i=(-1)^ia_{d-i}/a_d$, and flipping the sign of rows and columns of even index we can consider the determinant of

 up to possibly a sign, and discarding a factor $a_d^{-m+d}$.
 Note that all entries on the diagonal are equal to $a_w$.